switch/requirejs-handlebars-plugin/README.md

 # requirejs-handlebars-plugin
 A set of simple Handlebars plugins for RequireJS.
 Includes support for both loading and precompiling templates and partials.

 Based on work from [epeli/requirejs-hbs](https://github.com/epeli/requirejs-hbs) this is a simpler version of [SlexAxton/require-handlebars-plugin][] without any extra helpers.
-Just a simple set of [Handlebars][] loader and precompiler for [RequireJS][].
+Just a simple set of [Handlebars][] loader and pre-compiler plugins for [RequireJS][].

+These plugins and the example works with the latest version of RequireJS (2.1.20) and Handlebars (3.0.3)

 ## Quick start

-This plugin uses the AMD [text][] loader plugin to handle all templates loads.
+The plugins use the AMD [text][] loader plugin to handle all templates loads.
 You will have to grab a copy of the [Handlebars][] library too.

-Download all this and put it in a public folder, then add the following RequireJS configuration:
+Download all this and put it in a lib folder, then add the following RequireJS configuration:

 ```javascript